tanvir-git/odoo-documentation/content/applications/marketing/events/track_manage_talks.rst

 Track and manage talks
 ======================

-With Odoo Events, it's possible to provide attendees with the power to propose presenters to speak at events.
+With CoquiAPPs Events, it's possible to provide attendees with the power to propose presenters to speak at events.

 Configuration